 - Wind (usually this causes crying after feeding, which is relieved by burping or passing wind).

 - Reflux.
 Babies with reflux tend to vomit or posset more than other babies.
-Feeding seems to cause discomfort, as does laying them on their back.
+Feeding your baby seems to cause discomfort, as does laying them on their back.
 See the separate leaflet called Childhood Gastro-oesophageal Reflux.

 - Constipation.
 Poo tends to be hard and not passed very often.
 Babies may cry and go red in the face when trying to pass a hard poo.